greaselovely/Z16/_posts/2025-02-24-panw-ssl-decryption.markdown

 - "Users will complain" (they probably won't even notice)
 - "It'll slow things down" (modern firewalls handle it like champs)

-## Bottom Line 🎯
+## Bottom Line

 Running your Palo Alto firewall without SSL decryption is like having a security guard who can only see people walking into buildings but can't see what they're doing inside.
 Sure, it's better than nothing, but you're missing out on the good stuff you paid for!

 Remember: If you can't see it, you can't protect against it.
 And right now, you're probably blind to most of what's happening on your network.

-### Pro Tip! 💡
+### Pro Tip
 Start small!
 Turn it on for a test group, work out the kinks, then roll it out to everyone else.
 Your future self will thank you when you catch that one weird thing that would have slipped right past you otherwise.

-Want to be a security superhero?
 Turn on SSL decryption.
-It's literally what it's there for! 🦸‍♂️🦸‍♀️
+It's literally what it's there for!

 ---